 - Demonstrate an increased awareness of your current level and future practice goals

-- Receive advice on a suitable level of course to join our main programme of workshops.
+- Receive advice on your level to join our main programme of workshops.

 What level is the course and do I need any particular skills?

-You should be of an approximate grade 2-5 standard and have had regular piano tuition in the past.
-You will need to bring a piece that you have started to (re)learn and can play in part to work on in class practice sessions.
+You should be of an approximate grade 3-5 standard and have had regular piano tuition in the past.
+You will need to prepare a piece that you have started to (re)learn and can play in part to work on in class practice sessions.

 You will need to follow written and verbal instructions in English, engage in class discussions and take notes in English.